Rigidity of the saddle connection complex: Links of simplices in the saddle connection complex

-Observe that a region of a codimension--$2$ simplex that can be recognised by its link is either a $(1,1)$--annulus, a strictly convex pentagon, or a pentagon with at most one bad diagonal.
-We shall call a pentagon \emph{good} if it has at most one bad diagonal.
+Observe that a region of a codimension--$2$ simplex that can be recognised by its link is either a $(1,1)$--annulus, a strictly convex pentagon, or a pentagon with at most one broken diagonal.
+We shall call a pentagon \emph{almond\,\footnote{Almond stands for ``\emph{a}t \emph{m}ost \emph{o}ne \emph{n}on-straight \emph{d}iagonal'' (where at most one \emph{l}etter in the acronym does not stand for a word).}} if it has at most one broken diagonal.
 Also note that any $(1,1)$--annulus on a half-translation surface must be a cylinder; call any triangle contained in such an annulus a \emph{$(1,1)$--annular triangle}.
-By examining Cases (i)--(iii), we deduce the~following.
+By examining Cases (i)--(iii) in the above proposition, we deduce the~following.

 \begin{cor}[Detectable codimension--2 simplices] Let $a,b$ be saddle connections in a triangulation $\T$.
-Then $\lk(\T \setminus \{a,b\})$ contains $\PG_3$ as an induced subgraph if and only if $\T \setminus \{a,b\}$ has either a good pentagon or a $(1,1)$--annulus as its unique non-triangular region.
+Then $\lk(\T \setminus \{a,b\})$ contains $\PG_3$ as an induced subgraph if and only if $\T \setminus \{a,b\}$ has either an almond pentagon or a $(1,1)$--annulus as its unique non-triangular region.
 In this situation, the region contains a triangle of $\T$ having $a$ and~$b$ as two of its sides, and at least one of $a$ or $b$ is flippable in $\T$. $ \square$ \end{cor}